Ketogenic Diet in Evaluating Metabolomic and Tissue Effects in Overweight or Obese Patients with Stage I-IVB Endometrial Cancer

 - Diagnosis of seizure disorder

-- Participation in a diet (Atkins, Weight Watchers, Best Life, Nutrisystem, South Beach, Jenny Craig, Paleo Diet, Zone etc) or weight loss plan within 28 days prior to day 1 of treatment
+- Participation in a diet (Atkins, Weight Watchers, Best Life, Nutrisystem, South Beach, Jenny Craig, Paleo Diet, Zone etc) or weight loss plan within 28 days prior to day 1 of treatment that the investigator and/or nutritionist believes will confound results

 - Severe constipation or condition where exacerbation of constipation is not advisable (e.g. small bowel obstruction history)

-- Planned vacation or dental work during the study phase
+- Planned vacation or dental work during the study phase that the investigator and/or nutritionist believes will impede the study plan

-- Vegetarian or vegan eating habits
+- Vegetarian or vegan eating habits that cannot be accommodated by the nutrition team

 - History of muscle cramps or restless legs